 - How to optimize cybersecurity to protect stored data from hackers

-- How to secure patient consent to share information
+- To secure patient consent to share information

 - How to secure physical documents and other media containing PHI

-- How to enforce HIPAA compliance among all staff
+- To enforce HIPAA compliance among all staff

 Training includes procedures and tools.
 Frequently, organizations must update software tools to stay compliant.
 HIPAA standards evolve as threats do.

 Training includes information that enables organizations to abide by state privacy laws as well as HIPAA.
 Different HIPAA training courses emphasize different processes, tools, and solutions.

 It’s wise to choose a HIPAA Violations training course that addresses the barriers to compliance that are the most common in your sub-field.
 You may also choose from online, in-person, and combined training options.